 When faced with a NSV appeal, the assessor should keep several points in mind.
 The taxpayer has the burden of proof.
 Historically, the vast majority of NSV appeals were an "all or nothing" proposition.
 Either the taxpayer would have more than ample evidence to support the contended NSV or the proof was so deficient the taxpayer failed to carry the burden of proof.
 In the latter case, the assessor prevailed without having to offer any proof.
 The wisdom of such an approach has been thrown into question given the ruling cited above in Memphis Publishing Co. v.
 SBOE.
 In that case, the assessor offered no evidence, which is not unusual in these type appeals since the taxpayer has the burden of proof.
 The Court proceeded to reduce the values from an average of \$10,437,900 to an average of \$123,667 for the three tax years at issue.
 Among other things, in preparing for a NSV appeal, the assessor should first determine if he or she wants the current appraisal affirmed or is amenable to modifying it.
 The assessor should also realistically evaluate the strength of the taxpayer's proof.
 This will likely dictate the strategy to be employed after the taxpayer presents its evidence.
-Should the assessor believe the taxpayer's proof is not adequate to carry the burden of proof, the assessor can move for a directed verdict.
+Should the assessor believe the taxpayer's proof is not adequate to carry the burden of proof, the assessor can move for what is referred to as a Motion for Involuntary Dismissal.
 This basically means that the taxpayer's proof was insufficient as a matter of law to carry the burden of proof.
 Alternatively, the assessor can always introduce his or her own appraisal into evidence.
 Another possibility is to present limited proof and/or challenge portions of the taxpayer's evidence.
+More information regarding the burden of proof is available in the Appeals Handbook available here.